Home Your community Community funding Apply for community funding

 Community benefit fund criteria

-• there is no minimum limit of grant funding from the fund
+• there is no minimum limit of grant funding

 • grant awards will be treated as one off contributions, except in exceptional circumstances